 When everyone starts talking about organizational goals and how their work fits, you’ve accomplished something pretty special.
 People begin to feel like partners in pursuit of a single mission, with everyone working synergistically to reach objectives.

 The Balanced Scorecard also supports a more balanced approach to strategy than other frameworks (like OKRs).
 The four perspectives force you to consider all aspects of the business, so you avoid setting all financial goals, for example, and also think about ways to reinvest in the organization and its employees.

 What might otherwise seem like disparate elements actually intertwine to drive performance; the Balanced Scorecard helps you see how the various factors link together in a clear and obvious way.

 There are three options at this point:

 - If you don’t have a clearly defined organizational strategy, define one.
 Click the link below and give our Strategy Execution Toolkit a try.
 You’ll have your Balanced Scorecard ready and implemented in no time!

 - If you already have a strategy and you’re looking for reporting software options, read 8 Things To Demand From Your Reporting Software Vendor to help focus your research process.

-- If you’ve already defined your strategy and are ready to try some proven Balanced Scorecard software risk-free, fill out this form to start a 15-day free trial of ClearPoint.
+- If you’ve already defined your strategy and are ready to try some proven Balanced Scorecard software risk-free, schedule a call with our team for a quick tour of ClearPoint.
+If you like what you see, you can start a 15-day free trial.
 This trial includes access to our “Upward Air” demo account (the same company as the example scorecard we walked you through above), full editing capability, access to in-app messaging, and a private demo.
 Get started today!